dostonhamrakulov/project-on-PostgreSQL-and-JDBC/README.md

 1. Connection to PostgreSQL
 2. JDBC statements
 3. Update PostgreSQL hostname, port, Databasename ect.
    * Open pgAdmin
    * Create Database with table or import Datenbanken.sql into pgAdmin
    * Run SQL statement to create DB and table
+   * Find hostname, port, username under Database's Properties
+   * Update hostname, port, ect in .java file
+4. Run the project and see the result.

 ### Programming languages and frameworks